-- Series 4 (2018): As mentioned above, brings a bigger screen, thinner body, more sophisticated heart sensors and fall detection.
+- Series 4 (2018): Bigger screen, thinner body, more sophisticated heart sensors and fall detection.
 And the fastest processor yet.

 As you'll appreciate, moving up more than one step at once means you get multiple sets of advantages.

-Going from Series 2 to Series 4, for instance, means you'll be getting the option of cellular for the first time as well as the new design and ECG feature.
-Upgrading from Series 1 adds GPS and a better screen.
+Going from Series 2 to Series 6, for instance, means you'll be getting the option of cellular for the first time as well as the new design and ECG feature, and the always-on display and compass.
+Upgrading from Series 1 to the SE adds GPS and a better screen.

-Should you buy the large or small size?
+Should you buy the large or small Apple Watch?

-The general interpretation is that these are designed to suit an average woman and an average man's hand/wrist dimensions respectively, but you needn't feel bound by that: there are no other changes to the design of the watch other than size - no explicitly masculine/feminine decorative elements etc. (Also, a bloke can wear a woman's watch if he wants to.
+The general interpretation is that these are designed to suit an average woman and an average man's hand/wrist dimensions respectively, but you needn't feel bound by that: there are no other changes to the design of the watch other than size - no explicitly masculine/feminine decorative elements etc. (Also, a man can wear a 'woman's watch' if he wants to.
 Don't let anyone tell you different!)

 The measurements represent the (approximate) height of the watch face, in millimetres.
-That's a bit weird, because when categorising sizes of smart devices we usually refer to the size of the screen, measured diagonally from corner to corner, in inches.
-(The iPhone 5s is a '4in smartphone', for instance.)
-But Apple seems to have decided to do things differently this time.
+That's a bit odd, because when categorising sizes of smart devices we usually refer to the size of the screen, measured diagonally from corner to corner, in inches.
+(The iPhone 11 is a '6.1in smartphone', for instance.)
+But Apple seems to have decided to do things differently for this product category.

 Weight varies according to the material, size and whether or not cellular is included.